 - The Coronavirus (COVID-19): What Trans People Need to Know

-- Novel Coronavirus Outbreak 2020, Washington State Department of Health
+- General Information on COVID-19 in WA State, Washington State Department of Health

 - Anti-Stigma resource and messaging

 - Allied Arts of Whatcom County

 - Artist Sustainability Effort

 - COVID-19 Response Group for Washington State Artists

 - COVID-19 Mutual Aid Directory for Independent Artists